homalg-project/ToricVarieties_project/Readme.md

 A collection of software packages designed to compute cohomologies of coherent sheaves on toric varieties.
+Further information, involving an installation script, is available at https://martinbies.github.io/software/.